-Youtuber PewDiePie, Dropped By Disney, Google And More After Anti-Semitic Videos
+YouTuber PewDiePie Dropped By Disney, Google, And More After Anti-Semitic Videos

-Swedish Youtube sensation PewDiePie, aka Felix Kjellberg, who has 53 million subscribers, has now been dropped from contracts with Disney, Google and more for anti-Semitic videos and language that he called humor.
-PewDiePie, whose followers are largely teenaged boys attracted to his off-beat combination of humor and gaming was first fired from Disney-owned Maker Studios.
+Swedish YouTube sensation PewDiePie, aka Felix Kjellberg, who has 53 million subscribers, has now been dropped from contracts with Disney, Google, and more for anti-Semitic videos and language that he called humor.
+PewDiePie, whose followers are largely teenage boys attracted to his off-beat combination of humor and gaming, was first fired from Disney-owned Maker Studios.

-Hate speech, white supremacy, and anti-Semitism are on the rise lately, with graffiti on schools and buildings, and a resurgence of the KKK, says the Inquisitr.
+Hate speech, white supremacy, and anti-Semitism are on the rise lately, as seen in the recent resurgence of alt-right and white nationalist groups, says the Inquisitr.
 The restaurant Maggiano’s was recently put in the awkward and regrettable position of holding a “White Nationalist” dinner, where people did the Nazi salute, and posted photos on social media.
 The reservation was made under a fake name, but people gathered outside to protest.

 'Death to All Jews’ video ‘went too far’: YouTube & Disney drop internet star @PewDiePiehttps://t.co/ek4TtFrnfc pic.twitter.com/3RHzWVCLGu